-Three years ago, the affordable housing crisis hit Mountain View’s mobile home residents.
-Rents rose precipitously for the city’s tenants, and a ballot measure implementing rent control was passed in November of 2016 to protect Mountain View’s tenants.
+5 years ago, the affordable housing crisis hit Mountain View’s mobile home residents.
+Rents rose precipitously for the city’s tenants and a ballot measure implementing rent control was passed in November of 2016 to protect all the renters in Mountain View.

 But that measure did not help mobile home residents, who were affected more than the City’s apartment tenants.
 In 2015, mobile home space rents rose between 5 and 10% at Santiago Villa and Sahara Village, two of Mountain View’s largest parks.
 In 2020 rents are still rising at other parks reporting increases of 12% and more.